Jai-ACS/Mod-Elysium/README.md

 Other than that, this mobile port also:
 1. Has multi-language support
-	* Support English and Chinese languages at initial release (the English variant and Chinese variant of the mod has been merged)
+	* Support English and Chinese languages at initial release (the English variant and Chinese variant of the mod have been merged)
-	* More languages could be added in the future; you could submit translation by:
+	* More languages could be added in the future; you could submit your translation by:
 		1. Forking this repository
 		2. Adding in new [translation file](Language/OfficialEnglish/codedictionary.txt) for the language
-		3. Submitting in a pull request.
+		3. Submitting it through a pull request here
 	* You could also submit translation to me via discord (one of the mod related channels), tagging me (Jai, username: jai.san) in the post
-	* Credits will be provided any successful submission
+	* Credits will be provided upon successful submission (please provide due credit if you are not the actual translator)
-2. Some English translations are updated as they are either not well translated or are total mis-translation
+2. Some English translations are updated as they are either not well translated or are mis-translated

 ## Main Features
 1. Automate cultivation for inner disciples